Frank Lewis (wrestler)

-Frank Lewis (December 6, 1912 – August 16, 1998) was an American wrestler and olympic champion.
-He competed at the 1936 Olympic Games in Berlin, where he received a gold medal in freestyle welterweight.
+Frank Wiatt Lewis (December 6, 1912 – August 16, 1998) was an American wrestler and Olympic champion.
+He competed at the 1936 Olympic Games in Berlin, where he earned a gold medal in the freestyle welterweight (72 kg) division.

-Franklin was born in Coleman, Texas and raised in Cushing, Oklahoma.
-In high school, he won an Oklahoma wrestling state championship in 1929.
-He wrestling collegiately at Oklahoma State (then called Oklahoma A&M).
+Frank was born in Coleman, Texas and raised in Cushing, Oklahoma.
+In high school, he won a Oklahoma wrestling state championship in 1929.
+He wrestled collegiately at Oklahoma State (then called Oklahoma A&M).
 Lewis was an NCAA runner-up in 1934 and the NCAA champion in 1935 at 155 pounds, while also being named Most Outstanding Wrestler of the event.

-Following college, he earned a sport on the U.S. Olympic Freestyle Wrestling team, winning a gold medal in the welterweight division at the 1936 Olympic Games.
+Following college, he earned a sport on the U.S. Olympic freestyle wrestling team, winning a gold medal in the welterweight division (72 kg) at the 1936 Olympic Games.

 In 1979, Lewis was inducted in the National Wrestling Hall of Fame as a Distinguished Member.